-I’m delighted to announce that my book on the Sopwith Pup WW1 biplane fighter will be available soon.
+I’m delighted to announce that my book on the Sopwith Pup WW1 biplane fighter is available.

 The Sopwith Pup, as it is unofficially but universally known, was one of the first true British fighter aircraft, and one of the most significant of the First World War.
 It played a key part in maintaining control of the skies over the Western Front during and after the RFC’s toughest period, Bloody April, 1917.